TwoChill/CandleStickPattern_Quiz/README.md

     ```

 2. **Install Required Packages**:
-    Ensure you have the necessary packages installed.
+    Ensure you have the necessary Python packages installed.
 You can install them using pip:
     ```bash
     pip install colorama termcolor
     ```